 This instantly pulls me out of the game experience everytime it happens.

-This review was originally published 03/13/2011 on Game Observer.
+This review was originally published 03/13/2011 on Game Observer (now defunct).
 It has been republished here for archival purposes.

 Beenox combines several different styles of gameplay and visuals into a fairly enjoyable but very short, disjointed, and sometimes unstable Spider-Man adventure.